- Red Hat Enterprise Linux (RHEL) with the High Availability or Resilient Storage Add-On

 With any specific question or topic that arises that may require continued discussion or engagement, Red Hat will seek to spawn a dedicated support case so that the best experts for each topic can be engaged and multiple investigations or discussions can progress in parallel.

-If at any point there is a desire for Red Hat's experts to engage directly via phone or remote session with the experts and relevant personnel in the customer organization to further explore the capabilities of the product, talk through design considerations, consider what the best approach for a cluster design is, or more, then a request for such engagement can be put forward in the case and, if availability of resources allow, Red Hat will attempt to participate in these activities.
+If at any point there is a desire for Red Hat's experts to engage directly via phone or remote session with the experts and relevant personnel in the customer organization to further explore the capabilities of the product, talk through design considerations, consider what the best approach for a cluster design is, or more, then we encourage you to request an engagement with a Red Hat solutions architect or consultant.

 The end goal for the case will be to leave the customer satisfied that their cluster design is sufficient for their needs and that they have considered all of Red Hat's guidance and recommendations for a successful cluster.
 When no more questions or concerns exist, the case may be marked complete and archived.